 When the Administrator is called upon to act under these Rules, the Administrator may act through its International Administrative Review Council (IARC) to take any action.
 Such actions may include determining challenges to the appointment or continuing service of an arbitrator, deciding disputes regarding the number of arbitrators to be appointed, or determining whether a party has met the administrative requirements to initiate or file an arbitration contained in the Rules.
-If the parties do not agree on the place of arbitration, the IARC may make an initial determination as to the place of arbitration, subject to the power of the arbitral tribunal to make a final determination.
+If the parties do not agree on the place of arbitration, the IARC may make an initial determination as to the place of arbitration, subject to the power of the arbitrator to make a final determination.

-Article 6.
-Mediation
+Article 6: Mediation

-Subject to (a) any agreement of the parties otherwise or (b) the right of any party to elect not to participate in mediation, the parties shall mediate their dispute pursuant to the ICDR's International Mediation Rules concurrently with the arbitration.
+Subject to (a) any agreement of the parties otherwise or (b) the right of any party to elect not to participate in mediation, the parties shall mediate their dispute pursuant to the ICDR's International Mediation Rules concurrently with the arbitration, provided that the designated arbitrator does not serve as the mediator.

-Article 7: Emergency Measures of Protection
+Article 7: Emergency and Preliminary Injunctive and Interim Measures of Protection

-- 1. A party may apply for emergency relief before the constitution of the arbitral tribunal by submitting a written application to the Administrator and to all other parties setting forth: - a. the nature of the relief sought;

-- b. the reasons why such relief is required on an emergency basis before the tribunal is appointed; - c. the reasons why the party is likely to be found to be entitled to such relief; - d. what injury or prejudice the party will suffer if relief is not provided.
+- 1. A party may apply for emergency or preliminary injunctive and interim relief before the appointment of the arbitrator by submitting a written application to the Administrator and to all other parties setting forth: - a. the nature of the relief sought; - b. the reasons why such relief is required on an emergency basis before the arbitrator is appointed; - c. the reasons why the party is likely to be found to be entitled to such relief; and - d. what injury or prejudice the party will suffer if relief is not provided.